 With numbers so low going into the general-election season, members of both parties have reason to be concerned that their messages aren’t resonating with the public.
 Although the GOP and Democrats have policies that have won support—such as the Keystone XL pipeline for Republicans and elevating taxes on the wealthy for Democrats—neither party has been able to put forward a vision that carries wide sway.

-This article appears in the April 17, 2012, edition of National Journal Daily.
+This article appears in the April 17, 2012, edition of NJ Daily.